-B. Formal Complaints
+E. Complaints

-A formal complaint is a written or verbal statement filed with the District that alleges harassment, discrimination, or retaliation in violation of the District's board policies, administrative regulations, or in violation of state or federal law.
-Formal complaints must be filed with the Vice Chancellor, Human Resources unless the party submitting the formal complaint alleges discrimination, harassment, or retaliation against the responsible District officer, in which case it should be submitted directly to the Chancellor.
+A Complaint is a written or verbal statement filed with the District that alleges harassment, discrimination, or retaliation in violation of the District's board policies, administrative regulations, or in violation of state or federal law.
+Complaints must be filed with the Vice Chancellor, Human Resources unless the party submitting the Complaint alleges discrimination, harassment, or retaliation against the responsible District officer, in which case it should be submitted directly to the Chancellor.

-The District may request, but shall not require the complainant to submit a formal complaint on the form prescribed by the Chancellor of the California Community Colleges.
-A complainant shall report verbal complaints to the Vice Chancellor, Human Resources or designee.
-The Vice Chancellor, Human Resources or designee shall record the verbal complaint in writing.
+The District may request, but shall not require the complainant to submit a Complaint on the form prescribed by the Chancellor of the California Community Colleges.
+A complainant shall report a verbal Complaint to the Vice Chancellor, Human Resources or designee.
+The Vice Chancellor, Human Resources or designee shall record the verbal Complaint in writing.
 The Vice Chancellor, Human Resources or designee will take steps to ensure the writing accurately reflects the facts alleged by the complainant.

-A formal complaint must meet each of the following criteria:
+A Complaint must meet each of the following criteria:

-- 1. It must allege facts with enough specificity to show that the allegations, if true, would constitute a violation of District policies or regulations prohibiting discrimination, harassment, or retaliation: - 2.
-The complainant must file any formal complaint not involving employment within one year of the date of the alleged discriminatory, harassing, or retaliatory conduct or within one year of the date on which the complainant knew or should have known of the facts underlying the allegation(s) of discrimination, harassment, or retaliation. - 3.
-The complainant must file any formal complaint alleging discrimination, harassment, or retaliation in employment within 180 days of the date of the alleged discriminatory, harassing, or retaliatory conduct, except that this period shall be extended by no more than 90 days following the expiration of the 180 days if the complainant first obtained knowledge of the facts of the alleged violation after the expiration of the 180 days.
+- 1. It must allege facts with enough specificity to show that the allegations, if true, would constitute a violation of District policies or regulations prohibiting discrimination, harassment, or retaliation; - 2.
+The complainant must file any Complaint not involving employment within one year of the date of the alleged discriminatory, harassing, or retaliatory conduct or within one year of the date on which the complainant knew or should have known of the facts underlying the allegation(s) of discrimination, harassment, or retaliation; and - 3.
+The complainant must file any Complaint alleging discrimination, harassment, or retaliation in employment within 180 days of the date of the alleged discriminatory, harassing, or retaliatory conduct, except that this period shall be extended by no more than 90 days following the expiration of the 180 days if the complainant first obtained knowledge of the facts of the alleged violation after the expiration of the 180 days.

-If the formal complaint does not meet the requirements set forth above, the Vice Chancellor, Human Resources or designee will promptly contact the complainant and specify the defect.
-If the sole defect is that, the formal complaint was filed outside the applicable prescribed timeline, the Vice Chancellor, Human Resources or designee will handle the matter as an informal complaint.
+If the Complaint does not meet the requirements set forth above, the Vice Chancellor, Human Resources or designee will promptly contact the complainant and specify the defect.
+If the complainant is unable to fix the defect in the Complaint, the Vice Chancellor, Human Resources or designee shall consider the allegations contained in the Complaint and determine the appropriate course of action.
+This may include efforts to informally resolve the matter or a fact-finding investigation.

-C. Oversight of Complaint Process
+F. Oversight of Complaint Process